-Alternative 1/No Action keeps the NGOM catch limits outside of the OFL and ABC limits for the fishery.
+Alternative 1 keeps the NGOM catch limits outside of the OFL and ABC limits for the fishery.
 Specifically, the NGOM limit would continue to be included as part of the OFL.
 Fishing effort and therefore effects of the fishery on EFH are directly related to the NGOM and other allocations (Action 2 and future specifications actions), and not to the OFL and ABC.
 Thus, the inclusion or exclusion of the NGOM resource in OFL and ABC determinations does not have direct effects on effort and therefore on impacts to EFH.
+Therefore, no impacts to EFH are expected to result from Alternative 1.

-6.5.1.2 Alternative 2 - Account for the Northern Gulf of Maine as part of the Acceptable Biological Catch and Annual Catch Limits
+6.5.1.2 Alternative 2 - Account for the Northern Gulf of Maine as part of the Acceptable Biological Catch and Annual Catch Limits (Preferred Alternative)

 Alternative 2 would include exploitable biomass of scallops in the NGOM in the overall OFL and ABC for the fishery.
 Doing so more fully incorporates growth (or decline) of the NGOM portion of the resource into overall limits.
 This could increase (or decrease) OFL and ABC for the fishery, and therefore could increase (or decrease) fishing effort and thus impacts to EFH.
 However, these effects are indirect, and the impacts of increasing or decreasing allocations will be considered when allocations are set in a specifications action, using whatever approach is selected under Action 2.
+Therefore, no impacts to EFH are expected to result from Alternative 2.